 What’s the difference between Almond Flour and Almond Meal?

 Let’s clear up any misconceptions right now that all almond “flour” is created equal.
 I get the above question a lot, and the answer is a resounding NO!
 Sure, they are both made from ground almonds, but anything that calls itself almond flour *should* be so finely ground, you can make beautiful fine-textured cakes that rival their wheat-based counterparts.
 And it *should* be blanched almond flour, so that you get no little dark bits of skin.
-The only two products I’ve ever used which have the right to call themselves almond flour are Honeyville Blanched** and Oh!
-Nuts.
+There are several really good brands of finely ground almond flour and my favourite is Bob’s Red Mill Super Fine.
 I am sure there are a few others out there, but the rest definitely fall into the category of almond meal, a more coarsely ground substance.

 Both have their uses, for certain.
 Almond meal is often good enough for baked goods where texture doesn’t matter as much.
 Muffins, for one thing.
 And since it’s often less expensive, it may be preferable to almond flour at times.
-It can be both blanched (Bob’s Red Mill) and unblanched (Trader Joe’s and others).
+It can be both blanched and un-blanched.
 And you don’t even have to buy almond meal, you can make it yourself if you have a good food processor.